briandesousa/stock-tracker/README.md

 ### `npm start`

-Runs the app in the development mode.<br />
+* Runs the front-end in development mode with hot reload when changes are made.
-Open [http://localhost:3000](http://localhost:3000) to view it in the browser.
+* Open [http://localhost:3000](http://localhost:3000) to view it in the browser.

-The page will reload if you make edits.<br />
+* Any paths requested by the front-end app that do not resolve are proxies to the back-end server.
-You will also see any lint errors in the console.
+* You will also see any lint errors in the console.

 ### `npm test`

-Launches the test runner in the interactive watch mode.<br />
+* Launches the front-end test runner in interactive watch mode.
-See the section about [running tests](https://facebook.github.io/create-react-app/docs/running-tests) for more information.
+* See the section about [running tests](https://facebook.github.io/create-react-app/docs/running-tests) for more information.

 ### `npm run build`

-Builds the app for production to the `build` folder.<br />
+* Builds the app for production to the `build` folder.
-It correctly bundles React in production mode and optimizes the build for the best performance.
+* It correctly bundles React in production mode and optimizes the build for the best performance.

-The build is minified and the filenames include the hashes.<br />
+* The build is minified and the filenames include the hashes.
-Your app is ready to be deployed!

-See the section about [deployment](https://facebook.github.io/create-react-app/docs/deployment) for more information.
+* See the section about [deployment](https://facebook.github.io/create-react-app/docs/deployment) for more information.

 ### `npm run eject`

-**Note: this is a one-way operation.
+* **This is a one-way operation.
 Once you `eject`, you can’t go back!**

-If you aren’t satisfied with the build tool and configuration choices, you can `eject` at any time.
-This command will remove the single build dependency from your project.
+* If you aren’t satisfied with the build tool and configuration choices, you can `eject` at any time.
+This command will remove the single build dependency from your project and copy all configuration files and transitive dependencies into the project so you have ful control.

-Instead, it will copy all the configuration files and the transitive dependencies (Webpack, Babel, ESLint, etc) right into your project so you have full control over them.
-All of the commands except `eject` will still work, but they will point to the copied scripts so you can tweak them.
-At this point you’re on your own.

-You don’t have to ever use `eject`.
-The curated feature set is suitable for small and middle deployments, and you shouldn’t feel obligated to use this feature.
-However we understand that this tool wouldn’t be useful if you couldn’t customize it when you are ready for it.

-## Learn More

-You can learn more in the [Create React App documentation](https://facebook.github.io/create-react-app/docs/getting-started).

-To learn React, check out the [React documentation](https://reactjs.org/).

-### Code Splitting

-This section has moved here: https://facebook.github.io/create-react-app/docs/code-splitting

-### Analyzing the Bundle Size

-This section has moved here: https://facebook.github.io/create-react-app/docs/analyzing-the-bundle-size

-### Making a Progressive Web App

-This section has moved here: https://facebook.github.io/create-react-app/docs/making-a-progressive-web-app

-### Advanced Configuration

-This section has moved here: https://facebook.github.io/create-react-app/docs/advanced-configuration
+* Read more about ejecting [here](https://create-react-app.dev/docs/available-scripts#npm-run-eject).

-### Deployment
+### `npm run server`

-This section has moved here: https://facebook.github.io/create-react-app/docs/deployment
+* Runs the backend Express server using with hot reload when changes are made.
+* Open  [http://localhost:3001/api](http://localhost:3001/api) to test the back-end.

-### `npm run build` fails to minify
+### `npm run all`

-This section has moved here: https://facebook.github.io/create-react-app/docs/troubleshooting#npm-run-build-fails-to-minify
+* Runs the front-end and back-end processes together with hot reload when either front or back-end changes are made.
+* No cross-origin resource sharing required thanks to the proxy setup.